Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: FLOPs Computation

-We run Orthogonal-outlier regression on all four model architectures, with varying number of parameters.
-The curves above generally capture the trend that Mamba and Transformer perform on par with each other, and Standard Hybrid and \variant show better curves compared to the vanilla models.

-One curve that stands out would be Mamba's loss curve in the smaller regime.
-As a future direction, we have tested trading off the depth and width while fixing the total number of parameters with the smallest Mamba model configuration in Table \ref{tab:mamba_config}.

-The best performing model configuration was with 16 layers, and embedding dimension of 64.
-This suggests that with fixed number of parameters, increasing the depth may boost the downstream task performance on ICL tasks.

-\section{FLOPs computation}
+\section{FLOPs Computation}

 We count the number of multiplications in a Mamba block and a Transformer block in \cref{tab:tf_flops} and \cref{tab:mamba_flops}.
 We assume batch size $B=1$.
-To calculate FLOPs, we multiply the number of multiplications by $6$ to account for the multiply-accumulate cost in both forward and backward pass.
+To calculate FLOPs, we follow the similar methodology used in \citet{Kaplan2020Scaling, Muennighoff2023Scaling} and multiply the number of multiplications by $6$ to account for the multiply-accumulate cost in both forward and backward pass.
 Note that a \vanilla block is an attention block stacked with a Mamba block, so the number of multiplications in a \vanilla block is $10LD^2+2L^2D$, ignoring the linear terms.